zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 When the pool is not used, we end up requesting ~600 Mb from the system; when the pool is used, we can satisfy some requests using the free list so we end up requesting ~100 Mb with 8 threads and ~300 Mb with 1 thread.
 This makes sense since with 1 thread the data processing is slower so worker threads return allocated blocks to the pool slower and we end up with a larger queue of chunks.

 The results in the table above mostly make sense - there must be some overhead associated with allocating memory and as Bruce Dawson's post suggests this overhead grows with the total requested size.
 Switching to 64-bit improves performance since we have more registers so compiler can optimize inner loops better.
-However, there is an outlier - in 32-bit on Windows pool increases our performance almost two-fold.
+However, there is an outlier - in 32-bit on Windows using the pool increases our performance almost two-fold.
 Wait, what?

 ### Finding the reason